cainy19com/cainy19com.github.io/correlation.md

 Double check the formulas presented on the website.

 https://www.google.com/search?q=correlation+formula

 https://www.google.com/search?q=covariance+formula

 https://www.google.com/search?q=variance+formula

 ---

-What is the history of the corelation formula?
+What is the history of the correlation formula?

 What is the intuition behind it?

-Why is it strutured this way?
+Why is it structured this way?

-Why corrlation, covariance and variance are related this way?
+Why correlation, covariance and variance are related as such?

-Good search, some good answers.
+Google search, some good answers.

 https://stats.stackexchange.com/a/635640

 https://www.mathsisfun.com/algebra/vectors-dot-product.html

 ---

+An example inspired by above process.

-x is temperature,
+$x$ is temperature,
-y is ice cream sale.
+$y$ is ice cream sale.

 See both as vector,
-and vector as point
-in high dimensional space.
+and think vector as point in high dimensional space.

-Cosine angle between
-the two vectors
-can be seen as
-a measure of corelation.
+Cosine angle between the two vectors can be seen as a measure of correlation.

 ```math